WKPD

 WKPD (channel 29) is a PBS member television station licensed to Paducah, Kentucky, United States.
 Owned by the Kentucky Authority for Educational Television, the station is operated as part of the statewide Kentucky Educational Television (KET) network.
-WKPD's transmitter is located on Coleman Road (off KY 305) on the west side of Paducah, near the McCracken County Soccer Complex.
+WKPD's transmitter is located on Coleman Road off of KY 305 on the west side of Paducah, near the McCracken County Soccer Complex.

 History

 WDXR-TV

 On May 27, 1966, E. Weaks McKinney-Smith and George T. Bailey, doing business as Channel 29, filed with the Federal Communications Commission (FCC) for a construction permit to build a new commercial television on channel 29 at Paducah, which was granted by the FCC on January 30, 1967.
 The station took the call letters WDXR-TV; Smith and Bailey were the owners of Paducah radio station WDXR.

 In 1968, Smith and Bailey bought land at the corner of Kentucky Avenue and 4th Street in downtown Paducah for a new building to house WDXR radio and television.
-Construction on the facility began in the summer of 1969; while the building was finished early the next year, it was not until December 1970 that the station announced a planned April 1 launch date and programming focused on the Paducah area.
+Construction on the facility began in the summer of 1969; while the building was finished early the next year, it was not until December 1970 that the station announced a planned launch date for April 1, 1971, and programming focused on the Paducah area.

 Channel 29 began telecasting May 31, 1971, as an independent station.
 Programming offerings initially included two daily newscasts.
 It also aired syndicated programming and local sports telecasts, as well as a local church service.

-Tragedy struck WDXR radio and television on February 21, 1974, when Weaks McKinney-Smith died in a New York City hospital at the age of 49, nearly a month after suffering a heart attack on a business trip to try to affiliate the station with ABC.
+Tragedy struck WDXR radio and television on February 21, 1974, when Weaks McKinney-Smith died in a New York City hospital at the age of 49, nearly a month after suffering a heart attack on a business trip to try to affiliate the station with ABC, which was already seen in parts of the market from Harrisburg, Illinois-licensed WSIL-TV.
 With Weaks's death and Bailey selling his shares later that year, the station became 100 percent owned by Lady Sarah McKinney-Smith.

-On October 22, 1975, WDXR-TV suspended operations after going bankrupt.
+On October 22, 1975, at 12 midnight Central time, WDXR-TV suspended operations after going bankrupt.
 A week later, the station issued a two-sentence statement confirming that it had asked the FCC to remain silent.
 No reason was given, but a representative of the church, when he visited the station to ask about the suspension, saw men from RCA carting away equipment.